-Area E Lifelong Learning and Self-Development

-3 semester units (4 quarter units)
+Area ELifelong Learning and Self-Development 3 semester units (4 quarter units)

-Area E requires 3 semester units (4 quarter units) of study at the lower-division, and campuses shall not exceed this unit requirement.
+Area E requires 3 semester units (4 quarter units) of study, and campuses shall not exceed this unit requirement.

 This requirement is designed to equip learners for lifelong understanding and development of themselves as integrated physiological, social, and psychological beings.
 Physical activity may be included, if it is an integral part of the study elements described herein.